 Melinda M Ashcroft

-Melinda is now a Postdoctoral Research Fellow and Computational Microbiologist at The Peter Doherty Institute for Infection and Immunity at The University of Melbourne.
-Here, her work focuses on genomic epidemiology, transmission, evolution and antimicrobial resistance of Neisseria gonorrhoeae.
-Since starting as a postdoc in late 2019, Melinda has also won 2 early career research awards presenting her work at national microbiology and sexual health conferences.
-As an ASM communications ambassador from 2017-2021 (Twitter: @AUSSOCMIC, @BioMinnie and @XDRPathogens), Melinda's interests also include blogging and science communication.
+Melinda is currently a Postdoctoral Research Fellow and Computational Microbiologist at Monash University, with a special interest in infectious Disease Genomics.
+Her current research focuses on characterising surface capsule and lipopolysaccharide loci in Klebsiella and defining the sero-epidemiology of Klebsiella lineages.
+Since starting as a postdoc in 2019, Melinda has won 2 early career research awards, presented her work at several national microbiology and sexual health conferences and in 2021 was awarded a University of Melbourne Early Career Researchers Grant for her work on the genomic epidemiology of Neisseria gonorrhoeae.
+As an ASM communications ambassador since 2017 (Twitter: @AUSSOCMIC and @BioMinnie), Melinda's interests also include blogging and science communication.

 Abstracts this author is presenting: